h2oai/tutorials/DriverlessAI/time-series-recipe-tutorial-retail-sales-forecasting/time-series-recipe-tutorial-retail-sales-forecasting.md

 ### Datasets Overview

 If you are using Aquarium as your environment then the following labs, **Test Drive** and **Introduction to Driverless AI**, will have this tutorials training and test subsets of the Retail Store Forecasting dataset preloaded for you.
 The datasets will be located on **Datasets Overview** page.
 You will also see two extra data sets, which you can ignore for now as they are used for another tutorial.

-To learn more about how to add the two datasets from the DAI file system then see [Appendix A: Add the Datasets](#task-7-add-the-datasets).
+**NOTE:** To learn how to add the two datasets from the Driveless AI file system see [**Appendix A: Add the Datasets**](#task-7-add-the-datasets).

 1\.
 Verify that both dataset are on the **Datasets Overview**, your screen should look similar to the  page below: